-It can also be the most frustrating aspect of the test, when your results are totally different to what you thought your tests should have shown.
+It can also be the most frustrating aspect of the test when your results are different from what you thought your tests should have shown.

-DNA testing technology has come along way since it began about twenty years ago.
+DNA testing technology has come a long way since it began about twenty years ago.
 But it still has a long way to go before it can be claimed as perfect.

-The 3 reasons why you will get unexpected results with your DNA results:
+3 reasons why you get unexpected results:

-- If your ancestors came from a certain area they may still have genetic influences from other places.
+- If your ancestors came from a certain area they may have genetic influences from other places.

 - Your DNA doesn’t match closely with your ancestors.

 DNA testing is a great tool for any genealogist who wants to further their family history research.
 But the results that you get back can be somewhat confusing.

 If not then please feel free to contact me or comment below!

-Your results can show you where your ancestors originated from and so where you can look next for documents, records and any other type of material.
+Your results can show you where your ancestors originated from and so where you can look next for documents, records, and any other type of material.

-Also, with this type of testing you may connect with other Ancestry members as I have discussed in this post.
+Also, with this type of testing, you may connect with other Ancestry members as I have discussed in this post.
 A great advantage of this is the sharing of information that your match possesses.

-Information that can be shared could be photos, documents, letters and whatever else and whatever else you can think of to share.
+Information that can be shared could be photos, documents, letters, and whatever else and whatever else you can think of to share.

-So you can further your family tree in this regard.
+You can further your family tree in this regard.
 If you have not tried AncestryDNA testing yet then I do recommend that you take the next step to help further your genealogy research.

 Other Ancestry DNA posts that can help you: